The free speech of pastors in the pulpit is being eviscerated.

 The Johnson Amendment punishes pastors for any speech construed as political campaign activity in churches.
 It even limits non-profits like the ACLJ.
 Even worse, this anti-free speech law is twisted and expanded to muzzle pastors.

 If leftists and anti-Christian agitators win, pastors could be banned from preaching on issues deemed political: life, morality – the Bible.

 We’ve been fighting against the Johnson Amendment for decades.
 We’re aggressively working in Congress to repeal it.
 And if necessary, we'll file an amicus brief in federal court to defend the Executive Order that limits the Johnson Amendment and protects religious liberty.
 Take action with us:

-As we aggressively fight to protect pastors and defend religious liberty, every gift is MATCHED.
-Chip in $5 or more to defend free speech.
+As we aggressively fight to protect pastors and defend religious liberty, we urgently need your support.
+Donate to defend free speech today.

 Last week, the American Center for Law and Justice (ACLJ) filed an amicus brief in two related cases, Americans for Prosperity Foundation (AFP) v.
 Becerra and Thomas More Law Center (TMLC) v.
 Becerra.
 Both cases began in California when the Attorney General required all charities to submit lists of...

 Today the ACLJ filed a reply in support of our request that the Supreme Court hear an important free speech case, Keister v.
 Bell .
 At stake in the case is the freedom of people to speak on sidewalks along public streets.
 I wrote about this case when we filed our petition in early July.
 Since then,